This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 The auction finance process should begin before you attend the auction.
 As a prospective bidder, you should secure indicative terms (a statement of intent to lend you the money, assuming all factors of the deal remain the same) from a lender before the auction.

-This gives you a clear idea of your budget and can speed up the financing process after a successful bid, it will also determine the maximum you can bid to secure the property.
+This gives you a clear idea of your budget and can speed up the financing process after a successful bid; it will also mean you know the maximum amount you can bid to secure the property.

 Start by researching various auction finance providers to find one that fits your requirements.
 You can compare the interest rates, fees, loan terms, and reviews from other borrowers.
 Once you have found a lender that matches your requirements, you can then complete an application.

-A specialist bridging loan broker can do all this work for you, making sure you have the best deal from a wide range of lenders.
-Brokers take most of the work out of this process, saving you time and energy.
+Our specialist bridging loan broker team will do all this work for you, making sure you have the best deal from a wide range of lenders.
+We will take most of the work out of this process, saving you time and energy.

-If your application is successful, the lender will provide you with a formal offer.
+After a successful application has been made, the lender will provide you with a formal offer.
 This will detail the terms and conditions of the loan.
-After the loan is agreed upon, the funds can be released.
+After the loan is agreed, the funds can be released.

 Once you have won the auction bid and paid the deposit on the property, you can then use the auction finance to make the full payment - which is often within 28 days.